- Averie Cooks - https://www.averiecooks.com -

 1. Brown the butter (detailed instructions in the recipe card below).

-5. Shape the cookie dough into balls, then cover with plastic wrap and chill for 4 hours.
+3. Shape the cookie dough into balls, then cover it with plastic wrap, and chill the dough for 4 hours.

 Chocolate Chip Turtle Cookies